patrickmallahan/vin-react-starter-kit/README.md

-# VinSolutions React Starter Kit
+# VinSolutions JavaScript Starter Kit
 Starter kit for building a new React project at VinSolutions.
 This starter kit makes it easy to start a robust new project using modern tooling including:

 * [React](https://facebook.github.io/react/) for rich, fast, client-side components